What can I expect during the few hours before my surgery?

 The operating room nurse will verify the following before taking you to the operating room:

 - Your name and birth date

-- Who your surgeon is
+- The name of your surgeon

 - What type of surgery you are having